Skip to Main Content Jump to Main Content

 Mentored Youth Trout Day

-Young anglers in NEPA can avoid the opening day crowds and get an early jump start on the 2025 trout fishing season with the Pennsylvania Fish and Boat Commission's Mentored Youth Trout Day.
+Young anglers in NEPA, along with their mentors, can get a jump start on the 2026 trout fishing season one week earlier with the Pennsylvania Fish and Boat Commission's Annual Mentored Youth Trout Day.

 Young Anglers Gear Up to Get a Jump on PA’s Trout Season with Mentored Youth Trout Day